What is the difference between Masago and Tobikko?

 Masago and Tobikko are caviars from different fish species.

-Masago (direct translation from Japanese means “fine sand/small sand”) is generally eggs from Capelin, which is about 1mm in size.
+Masago (direct translation from Japanese meaning “fine/small sand”) is generally eggs from Capelin, which is about 1mm in size.
 They have a crunchier texture and can be cooked in dishes like Pasta or Fried Rice.

-Tobikko (direct tranlsation from Japanese means Tobi [flying] + Ko [child]) is specifically eggs from Flying Fish, which is about 2mm in size.
+Tobikko (direct translation from Japanese meaning Tobi/flying + Ko/child) is specifically eggs from Flying Fish, which is about 2mm in size.
 They have a brilliant gem-like appearance, and are recommended for cold garnish.